Japmankaur/English.notes/README.md

 - INTRAPERSONAL COMMUNICATION - It is a communication that occurs in our own mind.
 It is on the basis of feelings,biases,prejudices,beliefs.

 - INTERPERSONAL COMMUNICATIOM - It is between two people but can involve more in informal communication.

+- ONE-TWO GROUP COMMUNICATION - It involves a speaker who seeks to inform or motivate audience.

+- MASS COMMUNICATION - It is an electronic transition to large number of people.
+  ### example - televisions,channels,books etc.

+  ---